cartowong/oo/README.md

 install_github('cartowong/oo')
 library(oo)
 ```

-## Example
+## Basic pattern
 This package provides two functions `Object()` and `finalizeObject(object, publicMethodNames)`.

-The function `Object()` should be called at the begining of a constructor function to create an object.
-Any object has the methods "get", "getPrivate". "set", "setPrivate", "ls", "addMethod", and "overrideMethod".
-These methods can be accessed through the dollar sign notation.
+These two functions should be called at the begining and at the end of a constructor function.
+Here is the recommended pattern.

-The function `finalizeObject(object, publicMethodNames)` should be called at the end of a constructor function to finalize an object.
-This will register all public methods for the object so that they can be accessed through the dollar sign notation.
-Moreover, the `getPrivate` and `setPrivate` methods will be removed so that private fields can only be accessed within the body of the constructor function.

-After installing and loading the package, you may access the help info by running, for example, `?Object`.
-Below we provide an example for how you may use these two functions to create and to extend a class.

 ```
 # Constructor.